entlog/prenent/messages/prenent.package.merge.md

 # flags.input.description

-Input package file to be merged
+Input package file to be merged.
+Can be specified multiple times

 # flags.output.summary